New Trails Grant Supplements Earlier Park Improvements

 "I'm thrilled to see Newcastle growing but staying focused on community improvement", explained Cindy Frizzell, Former Council Member and Newcastle Parks Board Chair.
 "Our growth can be a positive thing that helps fund improvements just like our new splashpad in Veterans Park, as well as giving everyone a place to gather and enjoy Newcastle together."

 Improvements to the park are guided by community surveys and expert guidance.
-The City is currently working with Howard-Fairbarn Site Design, a Norman architectural firm, to develop a long-term community-wide park plan to help the city grow in a smarter way, where improvements happen on a regular and reliable basis.
+The City is currently working with Howard-Fairbairn Site Design, an Oklahoma City architectural firm, to develop a long-term community-wide park plan to help the city grow in a smarter way, where improvements happen on a regular and reliable basis.